emissions-api/emissions-api.github.com/data.md

-Since the satellite scans lines of pixels while orbiting around the earth, the spatial resolution is determined by two factors: the number of pixels in the direction of the scan line and the recording frequency in the direction of flight (see figure 48 in the [mission page](https://directory.eoportal.org/web/eoportal/satellite-missions/c-missions/copernicus-sentinel-5p).
+Since the satellite scans lines of pixels while orbiting around the earth, the spatial resolution is determined by two factors: the number of pixels in the direction of the scan line and the recording frequency in the direction of flight (see figure 48 on the [mission page](https://directory.eoportal.org/web/eoportal/satellite-missions/c-missions/copernicus-sentinel-5p)).

 Sentinel-5P has a scanline width of approximately 2600 km.
 The spatial resolution of each pixel on the ground is given with 3.5 km.